mboljen/ffmpeg-tools/share/doc/ffmpeg-gamma.md

 # ffmpeg-gamma

-Enhance gamma and saturation of one or several video files.

-A recent version of `ffmpeg` is required.
+A recent version of **FFmpeg** is required.

-This utlity is part of the bundle `ffmpeg-tools` documented [here](../README.md).
+This utlity is part of the bundle `ffmpeg-tools` documented [here](../../README.md).

 ## Description

-(...)
+Enhances gamma and saturation of one or several video files.

 ## Usage